cdiggins/cdiggins.github.io/src/articles/for-loops-are-functional.md

 # For Loops are Functional

-It has been known for quite some time within the functional programming community, that many programming constructs widely considered to be "imperative" in nature (e.g. goto statements, for loops, and while loops) can be expressed in terms of purely functional idioms.
+It has been known for quite some time within the functional programming community, that many programming constructs widely considered to be "imperative" in nature (e.g. goto statements, for loops, while loops, etc.) can be expressed in terms of function calls without side-effects.

 I was explaining to someone the other day how programmers can write code that looks imperative, for example using a Python syntax, and that it can be transformed by a compiler into pure functional code.

-In this article I will start from a simple Python example and demonstrate a series of simple transformations that can be done to convert a traditional `for` loop into a pure function call.
+In this article I will start from a simple Python example and demonstrate a series of simple transformations that could be done by a compiler to convert a traditional `for` loop into a pure function call.

+These transformations do not remove all side-effects, only assignment to variables within the current stack frame.

 ## Summing Numbers from the Fibonnaci Sequence

-This example sums five numbers in the Fibonnaci sequence using a `for` loop.
+The working example sums five numbers in the Fibonnaci sequence using a `for` loop.

 ```
     acc = 0